 Every year in the U.S. alone, the 130 million acres of straw and stalks could feed 500-600 biomass refineries, produce 16 billion gallons of cellulosic ethanol to replace gasoline, plus enough plant fiber (lignin) to generate about 27,000 MW of renewable, dependable base-load electric power.
 And not just when the wind blows or the sun shines.

 Used in place of gasoline, homegrown ethanol made from grain cuts greenhouse gas emissions (CO2) by 34%, toxics by 13%, carbon monoxide by 30%, and fine particulate matter by 50%.* Making cellulosic ethanol from stalks and straw ramps up the environmental gains even greater.
 Our biomass refining process itself can be carbon-neutral or even carbon-negative.
-While traditional grain ethanol production is about 20% to 30% below the baseline of gasoline carbons as measured by California’s Low Carbon Fuel Standard (LCFS), the cellulosic ethanol gallons from a New Energy Biomass Refinery can be 130% below the gasoline carbon baseline.
-We expect by 2021 to be delivering some of the lowest carbon transportation fuel to the state of California and other low-carbon fuel states and countries that are following California’s lead.
+While traditional grain ethanol production is about 20% to 30% below the baseline of gasoline carbons as measured by California’s Low Carbon Fuel Standard (LCFS), the cellulosic ethanol gallons from a New Energy Biomass Refinery can be more than 100% below the carbon baseline of grain ethanol and more than 140% below the gasoline carbon baseline.
+We expect by 2022 to be delivering some of the lowest carbon transportation fuel to the state of California and other low-carbon fuel states and countries that are following California’s lead.